-Our training is guided by the following values and approaches:
+Dart Center training is guided by the following values and approaches:

 What to expect; how to monitor how staff are holding up; building resilience in the face of undertaking very difficult stories; how to care for staff and mitigate the impact that traumatic events they cover could have on them directly.

 Newsroom planning and protocols before, during and after traumatic events.

-Language to talk about trauma; training so newsroom managers and staff can be resources to one another.
+Language to talk about trauma; training so newsroom managers and staff can be resources to one another

 More from Dart Trainings